 Duties of DNSAfrica

-As rendered service for domain creation, DNSAfrica installs the requested domain in the database of the DNS server 184.108.40.206 and the NS records will be pointed to the DNS servers you specify on the form.
+As rendered service for domain creation, DNSAfrica installs the requested domain in the database of the DNS server run on IP address 184.108.40.206 and the NS records will be pointed to the DNS servers you specify on the form.
 This is the only service and duty rendered.
 It does not include a sale of the domain name as there is no notion of property on a domain.

-DNSAfrica will do its best effort to keep this DNS pointer, the delegation and the DNS running, but shall by no means bear any responsibility for any disruption of service as it may occur from time to time on the internet, or disruption of delegation.
+DNSAfrica manages this service on a "best effort" basis in order to keep this DNS pointer, the delegation and the DNS running, but shall by no means bear any responsibility for any disruption of service as it may occur from time to time on the internet, or disruption of delegation.

 Duties of registrants, admin/billing contacts

-By using a registration form or making use of a domain, or by using this website, the user agrees to comply with all the present and future policies of DNSAfrica.
-Litigation will only be solved through a legal procedure in a tribunal of our country.
+By using a registration form or making use of a domain, or by using this website, the user agrees to look up regularly at all the present and future policies, disclaimers, terms and conditions of DNSAfrica, as they may vary from time to time, and comply with them.
+Litigation will only be solved through a legal procedure in a competent tribunal (see Applicable law hereunder).
 No foreign court has jurisdiction.
-Arbitral solution may however be accepted at DNSAfrica sole discretion via an established Intellectual Property Arbitrator, but the preferred default procedure is through a tribunal of our country, and should DNSAfrica decide to send the matter through a tribunal of our country, there will be no alternative.
-If you don't accept our policy, do not make use of our domains or our site, or surrender immediately your existing domains, and we will have no liability with you.
+Arbitral solution may however be accepted at DNSAfrica sole discretion via an established Intellectual Property Arbitrator.
+Should DNSAfrica decide to send the matter through the competent tribunal, there will be no alternative.
+If you don't accept our policy, disclaimers and terms and conditions of use that may vary from time to time, or if you are dissatisfied by our services, you must notify us and stop using any of our services immediately and you cannot register/maintain a domain name in the .CG top-level domain anymore.

-Any breach with our policy entitles DNSAfrica to jeopardize all other domains you are/become an admin and/or billing contact for.
+Any breach with our policy entitles DNSAfrica to jeopardize, suspend or delete all other domains you are/become an admin and/or billing contact for.
 DNSAfrica has the right to rectify any information in the whois database that we find being incorrect, irrelevant or misleading.
 DNSAfrica can also delete or suspend any domain that the registrant does not keep according to our policy, and without compensation.

 When you are/become an admin and/or billing contact of a domain registered with us, you are also responsible for all other domain(s) for which you also appear as admin/billing contact.
 You have the responsibility to maintain all your domains according to these Terms and conditions.

 Particularly, you must make sure that whois data is maintained accurately for all your domains, and that all your domains are renewed before expiry date.
 Failure to do so for one domain can have extended consequences on your other domains.
-Contact us immediately should you wish to relinquish responsibility on (some of) your domains in order to avoid jeopardy of all your domains in case of problems with some of them.
+Contact us immediately should you wish to relinquish responsibility on (some of) your domains in order to avoid jeopardy, suspension or deletion of all your domains in case of problems with some of them.

 For each DNS server you specify as authoritative, you must have a DNS server up and running which is compliant with current RFC's and which is responding to domain name requests for your domain.
 We can delete a domain that does not resolve properly on your servers.